FernitudelaDev/RunERReportsByCode/README.md

+Disclaimer: in the 2 frameworks only Export ERs are implemented, coming soon the Import implementation too

 # RunERReportsByCode

 This solution includes a generic small "framework" to run new ER from code easily and consistetly without worrying about the logic.